 Michelle is honored to have been elected as a member of the Python Software Foundation in 2012.
 As part of the PSF, Michelle is dedicated to promoting the Python programming language and helping to diversify the Python community in Portland and at large.

-Lover, dreamer, and nondualist, Michelle currently resides in Portland, Oregon, with her wonderful partner, Jason Grlicky.
+Michelle is a believer in people, a dreamer, and a nondualist.
+She resides in Portland, Oregon, with her wonderful partner, Jason Grlicky.